 We are very proud of our winner of the 'No Idling' competition.

 Alice's poster will be part of a campaign across Wigan schools to help to improve our environment and prevent air pollution.
+Please read the article on the Wigan Council website around the 'Don't Be Idle' campaign at

 Below is our Science Curriculum Policy